rails/rails/guides/source/security.md

 ### Countermeasures

 To avoid this, Rails provides two class methods in your Active Record class to control access to your attributes.
-The +attr_protected+ method takes a list of attributes that will not be accessible for mass-assignment.
+The `attr_protected` method takes a list of attributes that will not be accessible for mass-assignment.
 For example:

 ```ruby
 attr_protected :admin
 ```

-+attr_protected+ also optionally takes a role option using :as which allows you to define multiple mass-assignment groupings.
+`attr_protected` also optionally takes a role option using :as which allows you to define multiple mass-assignment groupings.
 If no role is defined then attributes will be added to the :default role.

 ```ruby
 attr_protected :last_login, :as => :admin
 ```

-A much better way, because it follows the whitelist-principle, is the +attr_accessible+ method.
-It is the exact opposite of +attr_protected+, because _(highlight)it takes a list of attributes that will be accessible_.
+A much better way, because it follows the whitelist-principle, is the `attr_accessible` method.
+It is the exact opposite of `attr_protected`, because _(highlight)it takes a list of attributes that will be accessible_.
 All other attributes will be protected.
 This way you won't forget to protect attributes when adding new ones in the course of development.
 Here is an example:

 ```ruby
 attr_accessible :name